How the process works

 Once we’ve emptied your caddy, your food waste is taken to a specialist anaerobic digestion facility just over the county border in Merevale in Warwickshire or Cannock.

-• The food waste liners are removed, washed, and sent to an energy-from-waste plant
+• The liners are washed, and sent to an energy-from-waste plant.

-• The food waste is shredded and mixed with liquid to make a smooth, porridge-like mixture
+• The food waste is then shredded and mixed with liquid to make a smooth, porridge-like mixture

 By recycling food waste separately: